 While I’ll admit that I’m disappointed I won’t be able to work as part of the [Company] team, it truly was great to meet you and learn more about the great work that you’re doing.

-I’m excited to keep following [Company] as the team [name a current company goal], and I’ll keep an especially close eye on [project/development you discussed in your interview].
+I’m excited to keep following [Company] as the team [pursues a specific current company goal], and I’ll keep an especially close eye on [project/development you discussed in your interview].

 Another wise thing you can do after hitting “reply” on that rejection email?
-If you haven’t already, request to connect with the hiring manager or department leader on LinkedIn—making sure to include a brief and personalized message along with your invitation about how much you enjoyed meeting him or her and mentioning that you’d love to stay in touch.
+If you haven’t already, request to connect with the hiring manager or department leader on LinkedIn—making sure to include a brief and personalized message along with your invitation about how much you enjoyed meeting them and mentioning that you’d love to stay in touch.

 That message could be short and simple like this:

-I really enjoyed meeting you during my interview for [role] with [Company].
+I really enjoyed meeting you during my interview for the [type of position you applied for] role with [Company].
 I thought I’d connect here so we could keep in touch.